 As well as this, Allsorts has been commended and endorsed by partner agencies and registered bodies such as The Care Inspectorate, who visited the club in 2013 to film the children in the enchanted forest - as an example of quality outdoor play.
 We are featured on the Care Inspectorate Hub - where they showcase best practice.

-Play Scotland invited us to speak about the benefits of delivering risky play experience at their Highland Conference in March 2015 - Playworker Jenny's talk went down a storm (although the audience may have been nervous- she had brought along her bow and arrow)
+Play Scotland invited us to speak about the benefits of delivering risky play experience at their Highland Conference in March 2015 - Playworker at the time Jenny Neesham, spoke at the conference and her talk went down a storm (although the audience may have been nervous- she had brought along her bow and arrow)

 In June 2015 The Commission for Childcare Reform featured us in their final report as a case study - focussing on innovations such as the lift to and from Tain and the partnership working that Allsorts has undertaken in order to thrive.

 A copy of our current Service Development Plan can be found here.

 Allsorts is registered with The Care Inspectorate (registration CS2003008589) to care for 24 children aged 3-15 years.

 To book, or find out about a visit to the club contact us on the Allsorts Mobile -